pooryousefshahrooz/q_net_planning/README.md

 For any questions or issues, please open an issue on the GitHub repository or contact the authors via email.

-# Interpreting the Results
-We report some or all of the following metrics in our experiments.
-Each invocation of the <experiment_name>.sh will log a summary of the results on the sender-side.

-* Throughput: Unidirectional (sender to receiver) aggregate throughput (in Gbps).
-* Utilisation: CPU utilisation (in percent (%)) on the sender-side and the receiver-side.
-* Cache Miss: Cache-miss rate (in percent (%)) on the sender-side and receiver-side.
-* CPU Utilisation Breakdown: Fraction of CPU cycles taken by various layers of the kernel TCP stack.

 # Running an Experiment (figure 2)
 Here we show how to run the repeater placement on a link for a dumbbell topology.
 We have shown the most important hyperparameters in the config.py file here to run this experiment: